mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v7.md

 The term formative intervention (FI) has its roots in Cole and Engeström's exploration of two models of CHAT based interventionist research [@valsiner_cultural-historical_2007],

-Cole and Engeström [-@valsiner_cultural-historical_2007] outline characteristics of formative interventions that represent with key principles of CHAT, Examples of specific instances of formative interventions are examined in the final section of chapter.
+Cole and Engeström [-@valsiner_cultural-historical_2007] outline characteristics of formative interventions that represent with key principles of CHAT,

+WHAT ARE THEY?
+They are base

 Cole and Engeström [-@valsiner_cultural-historical_2007] outline practical challenges in aligning with perceived rigour of social science, given the variation in environmental factors in the research process [EXPLAIN].

 They also note the challenges of financing lengthy and repeated interventions within the experimental process, as well as the potential to disrupt the status quo of research settings by developing the agency of workers and learners.

+Examples of specific instances of formative interventions are examined in the final section of chapter.

 <!-- This disruption may, in turn, impact the direction of the research, steering it away from the objectives initially supported by the funders.   -->

-## The work of Laboratory of Comparative Human Cognition (LCHC) and DBR
+### DBR and the formative interventions from the Laboratory of Comparative Human Cognition (LCHC)

-### Formative interventions based on mutual appropriation
+ based on mutual appropriation

 The work of Michael Cole and colleagues Laboratory of Comparative Human Cognition (LCHC) in San Diego

-Cole highlights the need to align research interventions with the ongoing aims of educational or community partners to maximise their sustainability beyond the research period [@valsiner_cultural-historical_2007; @cole_fifth_2006].

-ITS BEEN PRODUCTIVE - THESE HAVE COME OUT OF IT

-The chapter later explores  concepts derived from this school, such as funds of knowledge, idiocultures, and legitimate peripheral participation, which are especially relevant to this study.
-These include approaches like communities of learners [@rogoff_developing_1994], communities of practice [@lave_situated_1991], and social design experiments [@gutierrez2020utopian].
+was influenced by approaches like communities of learners [@rogoff_developing_1994], communities of practice [@lave_situated_1991],

 LCHC's approach to formative interventions is  iterative, responsive and flexible.
 It shares characteristics and some common lineage with design based research.

+The chapter later explores  concepts derived from this school, such as funds of knowledge, idiocultures, third space which are especially relevant to this study.

 #### Mutual appropriation

+Cole highlights the need to align research interventions with the ongoing aims of educational or community partners to maximise their sustainability beyond the research period [@valsiner_cultural-historical_2007; @cole_fifth_2006].

 The concept mutual appropriation has been utilised by Cole to explain and explore the development of the practicalities and structure of the research programme The setting of 5D interventions predominantly consisted of after-school clubs run by community partners, guided by university researchers and supported by undergraduate student volunteers.
 The main activities were playful tasks aimed at providing fun, along with additional objectives of building literacy.
 Cole noted that for an activity to be sustainable, the goals of researchers, student volunteers, funders, and local partners needed, as much as possible, to align [@cole_fifth_2006].
 To achieve this, Cole and colleagues describe a mutual process of adaptation in joint activities between institutions, which not only reforms activities to make them suitable for ongoing partnership but also leaves a historical trace of evolving activities that serve as a valuable basis for cultural analysis [@downing-wilson_design_2011].
 A key distinction between the 5D approach and that of Change Laboratories is that, in the early stages of the 5D intervention, activity goals are not fully formed and are still in a state of evolution.
 I will return to this point later in this chapter.